-Hospital volunteers offer their help and time for no remuneration to provide services which benefit patients and visitors throughout the health community.
+Hospital volunteers offer their help and time to provide services which benefit patients and visitors throughout the health community.

 Who can become a volunteer?

 We welcome people from all walks of life.
-If you are over 18 years old you can apply to be a volunteer.
+If you are over 16 years old, you can apply to be a volunteer.
 We welcome enquiries from people in full time education or work, as we have evening and weekend opportunities.
-Retired people, people with disabilities and people from black and ethnic minority groups are also welcome as the trust works as an equal opportunities employer.
+The trust works as an equal opportunities employer.

 What do volunteers do?

-Our volunteers work in an array of different roles within different department across the hospital.
-Have a look through to see if any interest you:
+Our volunteers work in an array of different roles throughout various departments across the hospital and the community.

 Will I receive training?

 All volunteers are required to adhere to the hospital’s policies including health and safety, confidentiality and equal opportunities.
-Volunteers are also required to attend the mandatory basic training sessions to equip you for your role.
+Volunteers are also required to attend the mandatory basic training sessions in order to be equip for the role.
+Volunteers are also expected to attend any additional training required such as refresher training sessions.

 Travel expense will be reimbursed for travel within the Barnsley boundary and you will not need to pay for parking.